Alexander Miller (theologian): Career

 He later went to Detroit in a liaison job between Christian students and industrial workers.
 It was there that he impressed Reinhold Niebuhr by his activities, and was recommended by Niebuhr as a Lecturer in Religion at Stanford University.

 He was the first Professor of Religion at Stanford and in 1950 inaugurated their Department of Religion and became its Head.
 University).
 His students were brought through an unusually wide gamut of theological subject-matter and an approach to a theology concerned with the real world.

 He delivered the William Belden Noble Lectures at Harvard in 1957, which were published as his 1958 book The Man in the Mirror.
-He wrote two books for Niebuhr’s ‘Christian Faith’ series.
+He wrote two books for Niebuhr's 'Christian Faith' series.
 In total, he authored 8 books.

 Ministry

 Ordained in the Presbyterian Church of New Zealand in 1937, he occupied pastorates there, in England, and in Scotland.
 While in London Docklands; the area was subjected to continuous bombing attacks and he saw his first Presbyterian Church charge destroyed by the bombing.
 He then became Assistant to the Rev George MacLeod in the Iona Community.
 From 1943 to 1945 he was associated with Sir George MacLeod in the Iona Community in Scotland.
-He served as Pastor in Napier, New Zealand from 1945-1948.
+He served as Pastor in Napier, New Zealand from 1945 to 1948.

 While at Stanford he was a member of the Presbytery of San Jose of the United Presbyterian Church in the U.S.A.
 He was much in demand as lecturer and preacher in churches and church groups of all denominations.

 His theology, rooted in the great Reformation traditions and enlivened by the work and personal influence of Reinhold Niebuhr, sought a responsible and intelligible articulation of the Biblical heritage.

 At his death, he was a member-at-large of the Central Committee of the National Student Christian Federation, a member of the Message Committee of the National Council of Churches, and a fellow of the National Council on Religion in Higher Education.